-- The amount awarded for each item does not have a specific monetary limit under the \$35,000 cap, with the exception of eyeglass frames, which have a maximum of \$200. - The VCAP will consider paying rental costs for personal health related medical equipment. - The award will be based on reasonableness. - Must be doctor certified.
+- The amount awarded for each item does not have a specific monetary limit under the \$35,000 cap, with the exception of eyeglass frames, which have a maximum of \$200. - The VCAP will consider paying rental costs for personal health related medical equipment. - The award will be based on reasonableness. - Must be certified by a medical doctor, physician assistant, or certified registered nurse practitioner.